 You can apply for financial assistance for your New Jersey pets on Vet-I-Care’s website.
 “Vet-I-Care is currently accepting applications from New Jersey and its surrounding areas.
 The actual grant amount will be considered on an individual case basis and fund availability at the Vet-i-Care board’s discretion.”

 Now, the site lists specific guidelines along with the application to determine your eligibility for funding.
 Besides the application, you’ll also need to send in proof of financial need.
 Click here to access the application.
 Or call (732)213-1789.

 Save U.S. Pets Foundation (Statewide)

 While the name may seem a bit misleading, this is a foundation committed to providing assistance to owners of New Jersey pets who are struggling under the weight of financial hardship.
 It’s worth noting that only veterinarians of participating hospitals can apply for funding, not recipients.
 Vets can submit a request on your behalf.
 Click here to view a list of participating veterinarians in New Jersey.
 Click here check out Save U.S. Pets Foundation’s website to learn more.

 BooTiki Fund (Cherry Hill)

 The BooTiki Fund is a 501c3 public charity dedicated to serving your New Jersey pets by offering financial assistance.
 The site lists prerequisites for funding, such as your pet must have a specific diagnosis and your furry loved one must have “the prospect of recovering fully.”
 Additionally, you must supply proof of need.
 You can click here to apply for assistance.
-You can also shoot them an email: email@example.com with any inquiries you have.
+You can also send them an email at email@example.com with any inquiries you have.